View John Maisch's Obituary on TheDay.com and share memories

 |

+He was preceded in death by brother Frederick G. Maisch; nephew Robert Maisch; and cousin Margaret Nugent.

+The family would like to thank the Fairview staff for their compassion and care they gave to Jack.

-A Memorial Mass of Christian Burial 11 a.m.
+A Memorial Mass of Christian Burial will be held at 11 a.m.
 Saturday May 25, 2019, at Sacred Heart Church in Groton.
 There are no calling hours.

+In lieu of flowers please make donations in Jack's memory to the donor's favorite charity.